Zainul Abidin (politician): Political career

-Zainul Abidin first stood for the 1997 Singapore general elections under the People's Action Party (PAP) under Cheng San Group Representation Constituency (GRC), against the Workers' Party (WP), whose notable candidates were J. B. Jeyaratnam and Tang Liang Hong.
+Zainul first stood for the 1997 Singapore general elections under the People's Action Party (PAP) under Cheng San Group Representation Constituency (GRC), against the Workers' Party (WP), whose notable candidates were J. B. Jeyaratnam and Tang Liang Hong.
 The PAP won the constituency.

-Zainul Abidin was appointed Senior Parliamentary Secretary for the Ministry of Foreign Affairs from 1998 – 2001.
+Zainul was appointed Senior Parliamentary Secretary for the Ministry of Foreign Affairs from 1998 – 2001.

-Zainul Abidin later moved to Aljunied GRC for the 2001 general elections where there is a walkover.
+Zainul later moved to Aljunied GRC for the 2001 general elections where there is a walkover.
 He was then appointed Minister of State for the Ministry of Foreign Affairs in 2004.

 He remained in Aljunied GRC for the 2006 general elections where the WP also contested in the ward.
 The PAP team won the elections with 56.09% of the votes.
 He was subsequently given a Senior Minister of State role in 2006 to 2011.

 He also held the post of Mayor of the Northeast Community Development Council from 2001 to 2008.

-In the 2011 general elections, Zainul Abidin was part of the PAP team which lost Aljunied GRC to the WP consists of Low Thia Khiang, Pritam Singh, Sylvia Lim, Muhamad Faisal Manap and Chen Show Mao.
+In the 2011 general elections, Zainul was part of the PAP team which lost Aljunied GRC to the WP consists of Low Thia Khiang, Pritam Singh, Sylvia Lim, Muhamad Faisal Manap and Chen Show Mao.
 In a post-election interview, he suggested that Lee Kuan Yew's remarks on Malays, Muslims and integration in his book, Hard Truths to Keep Singapore Going, may have had some influence over the Malay votes, and "many were hurt by those remarks and remain so."
 During the campaign, Prime Minister Lee Hsien Loong intended to nominate Zainul as Speaker of Parliament in the event the PAP Aljunied team were re-elected on election day but it did not happen as the PAP team in Aljunied GRC lost to the WP led by Low Thia Khiang and Lee eventually nominated Michael Palmer as speaker.

 Prior to the 2011 presidential election, Zainul declined to announce a candidacy on 29 May, but did not categorically rule out a run, declaring that he wished to take a break before making any decisions.
 He did not make any further statements on a possible campaign afterwards.

 Corporate and public service appointments

-Zainul Abidin was a member of the Majlis Ugama Islam Singapura (MUIS) from 1986 to 1988.
+Zainul was a member of the Majlis Ugama Islam Singapura (MUIS) from 1986 to 1988.
 He then served in Mendaki from 1990 to 1993.

 He has held various appointments, among them being: